 Looking forward to summer break after a long and challenging school year?
 While you’re happily planning your summer fun, don’t forget to check your budget.

 The 10-month option vs. the 12-month option

-In addition, make sure all the details are spelled out when you sign your contract.
+Make sure all the details are spelled out when you sign your contract.
 Know when you’ll be paid and how often.
 If you’re a new teacher, you may be reluctant to make waves and ask for specifics, but Crowder says you need to “be cognizant of when your paycheck restarts so you can plan” instead of being “hosed for an entire month.”

 Be your own paymaster